Birds of Entebbe Botanical Gardens

 During our trip to Uganda, we took a 2 hour Kazinga Channel boat cruise in Queen Elizabeth National Park.
 While the Kazinga Channel is known for a great concentration of hippos, we were pleased to see a wide variety of the birds of Uganda as well.
 Flocks of Ugandan birds followed in the wake of our boat and we saw some extraordinary bird species both on the water and near the shore.

 Birds Near Western Uganda's Lake Mutanda

-Birds Near Uganda's Lake Bunyonyi
+Ugandan Birds Near Lake Bunyonyi

-It's worth traveling to Uganda's Lake Bunyonyi to build a little respite into an otherwise hectic safari.
-We took a boat cruise on Lake Buyonyi and stopped on an island where the local lodge hosted a "bird restaurant".
+It's worth traveling to Uganda's Lake Bunyonyi to build a little respite into an otherwise hectic African safari.
+We took a boat cruise on Lake Bunyonyi and stopped on an island where the local lodge hosted a "bird restaurant".
 I was most impressed by the abundance of Speckled Mousebirds that we saw on the trip.

 Birds of Mburo National Park

 Mburo National Park is Uganda's smallest savanna park but features a wide range of birds flitting about in the acacia trees.
 Check out the abundance of Uganda birds that we spied on our game drives in the park.